ASD-Blueprint/desktop.gov.au/blueprint/security/hybrid-security-risk-management-plan.md

 * HybridSystem treatments
   * Conditional Access only allows access to administrative portals from endpoints
   * All endpoints are hardened using the [Australian Cyber Security Centre (ACSC) guidance for Windows 10](https://www.cyber.gov.au/publications/hardening-microsoft-windows-10-build-1709)
-  * Windows Defender ATP is enabled to provide reporting, pre-breach protection, post-breach detection, automation, and response on hosted desktops and platform servers
+  * Windows Defender Advanced Threat Protection (ATP) is enabled to provide reporting, pre-breach protection, post-breach detection, automation, and response on hosted desktops and platform servers
-  * WDAC provides application control functionality to block unauthorised executables from running
+  * Windows Defender Application Control (WDAC) provides application control functionality to block unauthorised executables from running
-  * WDEG ‘exploit protection’ feature is enabled
+  * Windows Defender Exploit Guard (WDEG) ‘exploit protection’ feature is enabled
   * Conditional Access enforces MFA for all privileged users
   * Azure AD Identity Protection configured to alert on detected identity-based and sign-in risks
   * Credential Guard is enabled and credential theft is blocked through Microsoft Defender Exploit Guard